sarsamurmu/reboost/docs/plugins.md

 - [UsePlugin](./built-in-plugins/use.md)

 ## Other plugins
-These plugins are not included with Reboost package.
-You have to manually install them in need.
+These plugins don't come out of the box with Reboost package.
+You have to manually install them when necessary.

 - [BabelPlugin](../packages/plugin-babel/README.md)
 - [SassPlugin](../packages/plugin-sass/README.md)